suryabhupa/ubuild-jekyll/index.md

     writing a document that maps the dependencies from the target paper back to sound source material and problems sets.<br><br>3.
 The group discusses the dependencies over 5-6 weekly sessions.
-They write up solutions to problems and add comments on the document itself, creating a living representation of their understanding.
+They write up solutions to problems and add comments on the document itself, creating a living representation of their understanding.<br><br>At the end, the document is made public, and all of the credit goes to the guides and the group.
   headline: Here's how DFL works
-- template: 3-column-text
+- template: content-feature
-  block: three-column-1
+  block: feature-1
-  col_1:
-    content: '<span style="text-decoration: underline;">Ashish Vaswani</span> (Senior
-      Research Scientist, Google Brain, first author of “Attention is all you need”):
-      <strong><em>"This is so wonderful -- finally, a one stop shop for understanding
-      fundamental topics building up to important machine learning papers, at depth."</em></strong>'
-    undefined: "/uploads/2018/10/11/Depth First Learning icon by rotated.png"
-    headline: ''
-  col_2:
-    content: '<span style="text-decoration: underline;">Nal Kalchbrenner</span> (Staff
-      Research Scientist, Google Brain, ex-DeepMind, author of PixelRNN, WaveNet, WaveRNN): <strong><em>“You’re building the book on modern machine learning.”</em></strong>'
-    headline: ''
-  col_3:
-    content: '<span style="text-decoration: underline;">Peter (Xi) Chen</span> (CEO
-      of Covariant.AI, ex-OpenAI, first author of InfoGAN): <strong><em>“Awesome initiative
-      - we can use a lot more resources like this in our community."</em></strong>'
-    headline: ''
+  media_alignment: Right
 - template: 1-column-text
   block: one-column-1
   headline: Growing Depth First Learning -- with your help!